merelister/merelister/README.md

 ### Hi there, I'm Meredith Lister 👋

 #### About me
-I'm a recent graduate from the University of British Columbia who studied computer science and English.
+I studied computer science and English and love writing code + documentation!

 #### What I'm doing:
 - Using graph databases to analyze modernist texts from a feminist recovery perspective